leofuturer/eDrops3/README.md

 - URL: https://your_ngrok_address_hash.ngrok.io/api/orderInfos/newOrderCreated

 ### Steps to import seed data for development & testing
 From the top level directory, initialize the database schema and add seed data.
-To add or modify seed data, change the json objects in `server/db/seed-data/`.
-WARNING: This will delete everything previously in the database!
+To add or modify seed data, change the json objects in `server/db/seed-data/`. **WARNING: This will delete everything previously in the database!**
 Windows: `$ $env:RESET_DATABASE = 'Yes'; docker-compose up -d; $env:RESET_DATABASE = ''; docker-compose logs -f`

-*nix: `$ RESET_DATABASE=Yes && docker-compose up -d && unset RESET_DATABASE && docker-compose logs -f`
+*nix: `$ RESET_DATABASE=Yes docker-compose up -d && docker-compose logs -f`

 ### Steps to change database models
 If you change the models in server/common/models and want to update the database without deleting preexisting data, run the following command.
 If you are adding a new column to a table, think about what the value will be for preexisting rows in that table.
 Windows: `$ $env:MIGRATE_DATABASE = 'Yes'; docker-compose up -d; $env:MIGRATE_DATABASE = ''; docker-compose logs -f`
-*nix: `$ MIGRATE_DATABASE=Yes && docker-compose up -d && unset MIGRATE_DATABASE && docker-compose logs -f`
+*nix: `$ MIGRATE_DATABASE=Yes docker-compose up -d && docker-compose logs -f`

 ### FAQ/Common Issues
 Q: How to enable built in Loopback debugging?